edm1922/SilentZone/docs/ROADMAP.md

 ## Current Focus

-The immediate focus is on completing Phase 1 by:
+The immediate focus is on completing Phase 2 and preparing for Phase 3 by:
-1. Implementing the core keyword management functionality
+1. Refining the user experience based on feedback
-2. Developing the basic browser extension
+2. Enhancing the browser extension's performance and reliability
-3. Establishing communication between the web app and extension
+3. Improving synchronization between the web app and extension
-4. Testing the basic filtering capabilities
+4. Preparing for AI-powered content detection features

 ## Next Steps

-1. Complete the keyword management UI in the web application
-2. Implement the database schema for storing user preferences
-3. Develop the content scanning functionality in the browser extension
-4. Test the integration between the web app and extension
+1. Begin implementing AI topic detection for smarter content filtering
+2. Add synonym suggestion for keywords to improve filtering accuracy
+3. Develop context-aware filtering to reduce false positives
+4. Implement scheduled filtering capabilities
+5. Enhance the UI/UX based on user feedback

 ## Long-term Vision